Divepit/planning-sandbox-library/README.md

 but it will simply show you everything that happens on the map.

-## Customization

-You can customize various parameters of the environment and training process by modifying the respective scripts.
-Key parameters include:

-- Number of agents
-- Number of goals
-- Grid size
-- Number of skills

 ## Contributing

 Contributions to this project are welcome!
 Please follow these steps: